At DLD we have made the innovative mould for 21st Century #UrbanBoarding.

 Our Global Kitchen also provides valuable social space where boys and girls can relax and study together in evenings and weekends, enjoying coffees or treats from our Grumpy Mule cafe.

-For students over the age of 16, there is the option to join the Urbanest health club, situated in the basement.
-This includes a gym, swimming pool and sauna, right here in the building.
-This option is available at an additional cost.
+For fitness, there is the option to join the Urbanest health club, situated in the basement of the building, for a small additional cost.
+This includes a fully equipped gym, swimming pool and sauna.
+A supervised evening session is available for under 16s who require supervision.

 Meals are taken in our purpose-built Global Kitchen.
 Full English breakfasts, three course lunches and three course evening meals are included in the fees, with optional extras also available.
 Students are encouraged to request menu options and the catering staff work hard to ensure there is a wide variety of food catering to many tastes and dietary needs.

 Our Grumpy Mule coffee shop has a wide variety of coffee options, snacks, paninis, cookies etc available at an additional cost, significantly cheaper than high street Starbucks branches.